DevExpress/devextreme-react/README.md

 ```

 ## <a name="markup-customization"></a>Markup Customization
-You can customize widget elements' appearance via the appropriate template properties.
+You can customize widget elements' appearance via the corresponding template properties.
 A template could be specified as a rendering function or as a React component.

 Use an option with the `Render` suffix to specify a rendering function:
 ```jsx